 Flowing & growing with the neighborhood: the story of Commonplace Books

 On our drive across the country, we had the pleasure of stopping in Oklahoma City at Commonplace Books.
-I talk with one of the four founders to get the story behind the creation of the bookstore, and the value of independent businesses in our culture.
+I recently spoke with one of the four founders to get the story behind the creation of the bookstore, and the value of independent businesses in our culture.

 We visited Commonplace Books on a sunny afternoon on our way out of the city (next stop, Amarillo, TX).
 My state of mind at this point is important to note, as I was about to do one of my longer driving shifts, which made me quite tense and nervous.
 I am admittedly not a confident driver, which can make driving across the country a particularly interesting challenge!
 But I have to say that walking up to Commonplace Books and then entering the lovely space had a calming effect I desperately needed.